MaxChang3/typescript-node-starter-max/README.md

 # typescript-node-starter-max
-Starers for developing node.js app using typescript with some features.
+Starers for developing node.js app using typescript with alias & esm

 I want to use typescript with esm and alias.
 Before when I realized how difficult it is, I've tried it lots of ways.
 But there is not an elegant way to do that.
 But I still summary these ways.